 There are things you’ll need when baby starts crying for no apparent reason, and especially during the teething days.

-I don’t recommend getting many of any item because you want to see what works for your child.
-But you’ll want these basics on hand.
+I don’t recommend getting too much of any one item because you want to see what works for your child.

-People love registering for toys, but to be honest, it’s a lot to store while you wait for your baby to be old enough to use them.
+People love registering for toys, but to be honest, they are a LOT to store while you wait for your baby to be old enough to use them.

 There will be birthdays and holidays–you’ll have plenty of chances to be inundated with toys as your little gets older.